Cristobal Tapia de Veer

-Juan Cristóbal Tapia de Veer is a Chilean-born Canadian film and television score composer, arranger, producer and multi-instrumentalist based in Montreal, Quebec, Canada.
-He is best known for his score of the British TV series Utopia, for which he won a Royal Television Society award in the best original score category in 2013, and Channel 4's National Treasure, which earned him a BAFTA in 2017.
+Juan Cristóbal Tapia de Veer (born October 18, 1973) is a Chilean and Canadian film and television score composer, arranger, producer and multi-instrumentalist based in Montreal, Quebec, Canada.
+He is best known for his work on the American TV series The White Lotus, for which he won several Primetime Emmy Awards.
+He is also known for scoring British TV series Utopia, for which he won a Royal Television Society award in the best original score category in 2013, and the UK Channel 4's National Treasure, which earned him a BAFTA in 2017.
 He has received awards from the Society of Composers, Authors and Music Publishers of Canada in 2013 and 2017.

 Early life

-Tapia de Veer was born during the 1973 military coup d'état in Chile.
-His parents fled to Paris, France.
-After the coup, his father remained in France, and his mother took him back to Chile.
-Life under Pinochet's dictatorship still proved difficult, so they became political refugees in Quebec, Canada.
+Tapia de Veer was born on October 18, 1973, a few weeks after the military coup in Chile.
+His parents initially fled to Paris, France.
+After the coup, his father remained in France, while his mother returned to Chile with him.
+Life under Pinochet's dictatorship proved difficult, and eventually they became political refugees in Quebec, Canada.

-Early career
+Career

-Tapia de Veer obtained a master's degree in classical music (specializing in percussion) from the Conservatoire de musique du Québec.
+Tapia de Veer earned a master's degree in classical music (specializing in percussion) from the Conservatoire de musique du Québec.
 In 2001 he signed to Warner Music with his pop band One Ton, putting a hold on his classical career.
 The trio won the Canadian Dance Music Award (SOCAN) in 2003 with the electro-dance single "Supersex World".
 Tapia de Veer produced the album.